 - Failure to insure the property

-The member should submit a written complaint explaining the dispute/complaint in full detail to any office-bearer of the society.
+The member should submit a written or typed online complaint to registrar of societies and the managing committee, explaining the dispute/complaint against the society member in full detail to any office-bearer of the society.

 In the next committee (after the complaint is received), the Managing Committee reviews the complaint, takes a decision and communicates it to the member within 15 days.